Prior House: Bredgade 33

 The building is three storeys tall and seven bays wide.
 The three central bays form a median risalit.
 The ground with extra-high ceilings floor was created when the original walk-out basement was removed in 1903.
 Its grey facade is finished with shadow joints and has tall arch-headed display windows.
 The two upper floors are plastered and white-painted.
 The upper part of the median risalit is decorated with fluted pilasters.
 The first-floor windows of the median risalit are arch-headed while the two lateral windows on the same floor are topped by triangular pediments supported by corbels.
 The facade is finished by a dentillated cornice.
 The roof features a three-bays wide flat-roofed window dormer, topped by a balustrade with four sculptures.
 The three-bay wall dormer is flanked by four dormer windows, two on each side.

 Bredgade 33C: Lauritz Prior's atelier

 The aterlier building (Bredgade 33C) is a three-storey building.
 The facade features three allegorical reliefs by Lauritz Prior, representing "sculpture", "painting" and "architecture".
 It also features a series of portrait reliefs by Prior, one of which one is a depiction of Bertel Thorvaldsen.

 Today

 In 2017, Bruun Rasmussen sold the property to Jeudan.
 Bredgade 31 is now also part of the Bruun Tasmussen headquarters.

-In media and culture

-In 2013–2015, Bredgade 33 featured prominently in the DR documentary series Auktionshuset ("The Auction House").